The name of the Association shall be "THE UNIVERSITY OF HONG KONG LAW ALUMNI ASSOCIATION (香港大學法律畢業生會)" (the "Association").

 For the avoidance of doubt, each of the above aims shall be construed independently and shall not in any way be limited or restricted by reference to or inference from any other aim or by the name of the Association.

-(a) Life Membership shall be open to all Law graduates upon payment of the Entrance Fee payable by a Life Member and the approval of the membership application by the Executive Committee.
+(b) Life Membership shall be open to a Law Graduate upon payment of the Entrance Fee payable by a Life Member and the approval of the membership application by the Executive Committee.
 Life membership shall also be open to all Ordinary Members upon payment of the Conversion Fee.

 6. GENERAL MEETINGS